kyeotic/blog/posts/2024/proxmox-vs-truenas.md

 - TrueNAS
 ---

-This post is part of my series on setting up a [Proxmox Homelab](/proxmox-series).
+This guide is a part of a series on Proxmox for Homelabs.
+You can find the [Series Overview here](/proxmox-series).

 Unlike the other posts in this series that are _how-to_ guides, this post is my personal opinion on using [Proxmox](https://www.proxmox.com) and [TrueNAS Scale](https://www.truenas.com/truenas-scale/) as home server OSs, and why I am happy with my move to Proxmox.
 If you aren't interested and want to get back to the guide head to the [Series Overview](/proxmox-series#series-overview).

 ## Why use either of them?